 Wondering if you are on the right path?
 Even if you are not new to counseling, deciding where to begin and how, can be confusing.
 We have the answers to your questions below.
 If you have any questions we haven’t answered, please reach out and let us know!

 Yes!
 We offer both in-person and video.
 For Telehealth, we use a secure, confidential platform that is very easy to use with a smartphone, tablet, or computer.

-If you need support, but can’t make it to an in-person appointment, or have concerns about meeting face to face due to Covid19, then telehealth is a great option that’s convenient and really helpful.
+If you can’t make it to an in-person appointment, are traveling, or have concerns about meeting in person, or simply want to avoid traffic, then telehealth is a great option that’s convenient and really helpful.